 I receive between 10 and 20 unsolicited CVs a week.
 Compared to large organisations that number will be minimal.
 You can see below a typical message following the acceptance of a LinkedIn request and the receipt of a resume in my in box.
 Bear in mind this is from someone with whom I have no prior relationship.

-I’d appreciate if you could suggest contact or vacancies where they look for people with my professional profile and experience.
+I’d appreciate if you could suggest contacts or vacancies where they look for people with my professional profile and experience.
+I would be grateful for any feedback on my resume.

 To be thorough, I or one of my team, would need to examine this person’s LinkedIn profile and CV and then run a search for potential target companies based on any obvious key words.
 If there are any.
 Frequently there aren’t.
 The estimated time for this exercise would be about 30 minutes to do a proper job.
 Multiply this by even 10 and we are looking at more than half a day a week.
 This is something a job seeker should do themselves.
 If they don’t know how they should seek out help from a career coach.
 If funds are limited, there are lots of free online resources to support them.